Automating Schema Structured Data on Sitebulb.com}

 This article is a case study of our approach to automating a site-wide structured data implementation for our own website, sitebulb.com.

-I decided to document the process as it actually came up as a question in our recent Q & A webinar on structured data implementation, so I hope it is useful to some people out there who need to do something similar.
+I decided to document the process, so I hope it is useful to some people out there who need to do something similar.

 Our site is built using the open source .NET CMS, Umbraco.
 While there are some off-the-shelf structured data plugins, none of them looked particularly comprehensive, so we decided to work directly with our own developer instead, to build a custom solution.